(1) Mesa Verde National Park

-Is west of Mancos towards the Colorado-Utah border.
+West of Mancos towards the Colorado-Utah border.
 The ruins at Hovenweep are over 700 years old.
-Be sure to check with a ranger about visiting the outlying ruins.
 There are two routes to Hovenweep, South through the red rock beauty of McElmo cayon or north on Hwy 666 to Pleasant View.
 The lower ruin, west of Pleasant View, known for its great kiva and painted wall, is a fascination bonus on this trip into the past.

 (3) Ute Mountain Tribal Park

 Offers a personal experience for the visitor in the ruins just South of Mesa Verde.
 All tours are hosted by the Ute Indian guides who will interpret the archaeology of the Park and the history of the Utes as you take this trip back in time.
 The mystical feeling of this tour allows you to feel as if you are amongst the first to walk on the ancient pathways.
 Reservations are necessary.
 Call 1-800-548-5485 x 282.

 (4) Canyon of the Ancients Visitor Center and Museum, and Dolores Overlook